sajari/docconv/README.md

 Compile the binary.
 Check the binary is executable and then launch as per above with relevant flag settings.

 ### Why run as a service?
-You don't have to.
-However, if you have a large memory footprint (tens of GB) you may have trouble with forking caused by underlying Go functions when accessing the above mentioned dependencies.
+You don't have to, you can import the pkg directly.
+However, if you have a large memory footprint (many GB) you may have trouble with memory forking caused by underlying Go functions when accessing the above mentioned dependencies.

 ### How to ensure the service stays running?
 This is an operating system question, but we use "upstart"